Lyric4l/gnome-ss-uploader/README.md

 A bash script for securely transferring files to a remote server via SCP, generating a shareable URL, and automatically cleaning up the server after a specified duration.

+NOTE: I might have some small errors in Bash scripting since I'm new to it.
+If you think the code could work more effectively, please update it.
+I would be happy to apply your updates.

 ## Prerequisites

 - [Expect](https://linux.die.net/man/1/expect) 🧑‍💻